ionicblue/ofxstatement-paypal/README.rst

 PayPal exports data for all currencies in one file.
 This means you must define different configurations for different currencies.
 See below for examples.

-It worth mentioning that there is ``analyze`` option that enables simple analyzing that modifies memo in attempt to make it more relevant e.g. it picks ``Item Title`` for any steam purchases:
+It's worth mentioning that there is an ``analyze`` option that enables simple analyzing that modifies memo in attempt to make it more relevant e.g. it picks ``Item Title`` for any steam purchases:

 ``WWW.Steampowered.com`` -> ``WWW.Steampowered.com / Hero Siege``